bm2studio/ppfmobile/README.md

-# "PPF Life insurance" mobile app
+# PPF "Life insurance" mobile app

 This mobile application is used as personal cabinet for PPF Life insurance clients (http://ppfinsurance.ru/).
 As client sign in to his personal account he can observe information about certificates of insurance he has (such as list